Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Log-Concave Distributions

 The uniqueness result of Theorem~\ref{thm:LogConcaveTwoSidedExistence} is related to the classical results for optimal quantization in \cite{trushkin82} and \cite{kieffer83} where the aim is to find quantization bins and reconstruction values that minimize a common cost function (i.e., team theoretic setup).
-As stated in Theorem~\ref{thm:kieffer} of this paper, \cite{kieffer83} particularly focuses on optimal quantization of log-concave sources.
-In that respect, Theorem~\ref{thm:LogConcaveTwoSidedExistence} generalizes the uniqueness result of \cite{kieffer83} to the signaling games setup under misaligned quadratic cost structure with a bias term appearing in the cost function of the encoder.
+As stated in Theorem~\ref{thm:kieffer} of this paper, \cite{kieffer83} particularly focuses on optimal quantization of log-concave sources and proves the uniqueness in such a team theoretic setup.

-The existence and uniqueness results of Theorem~\ref{thm:LogConcaveTwoSidedExistence} can be generalized to sources with semi-unbounded support as well as sources with bounded support, and the following is a generalization to sources with semi-unbounded support.
-In contrast, for sources with semi-unbounded support, there may be an upper bound on the number of bins depending on the sign of $b$.
+The existence and uniqueness results of Theorem~\ref{thm:LogConcaveTwoSidedExistence} can be generalized to sources with semi-unbounded support.
+In contrast, for sources with semi-unbounded support, there may be a finite upper bound on the number of bins depending on the sign of $b$.